conan-io/docs/incubating.rst

 The command ``conan workspace install`` is useful to install and build the current workspace as a monolithic super-project of the editables.
 See next section.

+By default it uses all the ``editable`` packages in the workspace.
+It is possible to select only a subset of them with the ``conan workspace install <folder1> .. <folderN>`` optional arguments.
+Only the subgraph of those packages, incluing their dependencies and transitive dependencies will be installed.

 Workspace monolithic builds
 +++++++++++++++++++++++++++